rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 5. What is a Jenkins job?
 -> A Job/Project is the fundamental unit of a logical work (like a software build, an automation task, test execution, etc) using the Jenkins automation server and other required plugins, configurations & infrastructures.
 *  Jobs can be of different types like - a freestyle project, a multi-configuration project, a pipeline project, a multi-branch project, etc.
 *  common job: sotware build, maven, freestyle, multistazze jobs, sonarquube, nexus these are common jobs

 -> Types of Jobs in Jenkin:
 ** Freestyle Project: Allows users to automate simple jobs, such as running tests, creating and packaging applications, producing reports, or executing commands.
 Freestyle projects are repeatable and contain both build steps and post-build actions.
 ** Pipeline: A DevOps pipeline is the set of automated processes and tools that the development and operations teams use to compile, construct, test, and deploy software code faster and easier.
 However, the term "pipeline" isn't an exact fit; it's more like an assembly line.

-** Multibranch Pipeline: It enables you to implement different Jenkinsfiles for different branches of the same project.
--> In a Multibranch Pipeline project, Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.
--> Jenkins uses the SCM plugin (such as the Git plugin) to scan the connected repository for branches.
-Jenkins then executes the pipeline defined in the Jenkinsfile for each branch.
--> Branch Discovery strategies: you can configure Jenkins to build only specific branches using Branch Discovery strategies
+** Multiconfiguration Projects: We can create only one job with many configurations.
+Each configuration will be executed as a separate job.
+This is exactly what we need to simplify our scheduled tests, which can be used in conjunction with TestComplete or TestExecute.
 ** Folder: allows users to create "folders" to organize jobs.
 Users can define custom taxonomies (e.g. by project type, organization type).
--> Folder Job is essentially a container or a way to organize and group jobs (projects) together within the Jenkins UI.
-It doesn't execute any builds by itself, but it helps in managing jobs in a structured, hierarchical manner.
-Folder jobs allow you to categorize Jenkins projects, making it easier to manage and navigate a large number of jobs.

 ** GitHub organization: The Github Organization project module handles creating Jenkins Github Organization jobs, which are made up of multibranch pipelines for all repositories containing the specified Jenkinsfile(s).
 You may specify githuborg in the project-type attribute of the Job definition.
 Plugins required: GitHub Branch Source Plugin.

-** Multiconfiguration Projects/Matrix Projects or Multi-Branch Pipeline with Multiple Configurations:
--> We can create only one job with many configurations.
-Each configuration will be executed as a separate job.
-This is exactly what we need to simplify our scheduled tests, which can be used in conjunction with TestComplete or TestExecute.
--> Allows you to run the same pipeline job across multiple configurations.
-This is useful when you need to test or build the same project under different conditions, such as multiple operating systems, JDK versions, or other environment variations.
-Key Concepts
-1. Matrix: In Jenkins, a matrix project allows you to define a set of axes (e.g., OS, JDK version) and run a job for each combination of those axes.
-2. Axes: These are variables that Jenkins uses to determine how to split the job.
-For example, an axis could be different operating systems (Linux, Windows), or different versions of Java (JDK 8, JDK 11).
-3. Configuration: A configuration is a specific combination of axis values, and Jenkins will run the pipeline with each configuration.
+** Multibranch Pipeline: It enables you to implement different Jenkinsfiles for different branches of the same project.
+In a Multibranch Pipeline project, Jenkins automatically discovers, manages and executes Pipelines for branches which contain a Jenkinsfile in source control.

 -> Difference between freestyle and pipeline:
 1. The main aim of the freestyle project is implementing, developing, or running simple jobs such as enabling you to specify the version control system from where you need to extract code and build it and call tests.
 Freestyle projects are for orchestration simple jobs for a project.
 2. Pipeline Project is better either to set up a CD pipeline or to define the deployment pipeline as code.
 The pipeline project is suitable to build pipelines for complex jobs whereas the freestyle project is suitable for simple jobs.

-** Triggering Stages while creating Jenkins job:
+** Stages while creating Jenkins job:
 - Build Trigger: It is used to trigger the job based on time, based on commit or if previous job is completed.
 - Build periodically: We have to mention time like crontab.
 It will trigger the build based on the time and also it is scheduler crontab.
   E.g: 1) we are deleting log file every tree hours.
        2) to purge log files to reduce the load on server Ex: eveery day or every monday at 10am.
 - Poll SCM: This will trigger based on commits within the specified time, job will be triggered based on commit.
 - Build Step: This is used to compile and make a target file and also compile and generate a binary.
              - Execute shell, if you use execute shell it will executes shell scripts.
 - Post build-Action: this is used for post build activities like after deploying, you can run the test cases or sending an email notification or copying the shared path.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 6. What is a Jenkins Pipeline?